simplex-chat/simplex-chat/PRIVACY.md

 **Infrastructure**.
 Our Infrastructure includes preset messaging and file relay servers, and iOS push notification servers provided by SimpleX Chat Ltd for public use.
 Our infrastructure does not have any modifications from the [published open-source code](https://github.com/simplex-chat/simplexmq) available under AGPLv3 license.
 Any infrastructure provider is required by the Affero clause (named after Affero Inc. company that pioneered the community-based Q&A sites in early 2000s) to publish any modifications under the same license.
 The statements in relation to Infrastructure and relay servers anywhere in this document assume no modifications to the published code, even in the cases when it is not explicitly stated.

 **Client applications**.
 Our client application Software (referred to as "app" or "apps") also has no modifications compared with published open-source code, and any developers of the alternative client apps based on our code are required to publish any modifications under the same AGPLv3 license.
-Client applications do not include any tracking or analytics code, and does not share any information with SimpleX Chat Ltd or any other third parties.
+Client applications should not include any tracking or analytics code, and do not share any information with SimpleX Chat Ltd or any other third parties.
+If you ever discover any tracking or analytics code, please report it to us so we can remove it.

 **Accessing the infrastructure**.
 For the efficiency of the network access, the client Software by default accesses all queues your app creates on any relay server within one user profile via the same network (TCP/IP) connection.
 At the cost of additional traffic this configuration can be changed to use different transport session for each connection.
 Relay servers do not collect information about which queues were created or accessed via the same connection, so the relay servers cannot establish which queues belong to the same user profile.
 Whoever might observe your network traffic would know which relay servers you use, and how much data you send, but not to whom it is sent - the data that leaves the servers is always different from the data they receive - there are no identifiers or ciphertext in common, even inside TLS encryption layer.
 Please refer to our [technical design document](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md) for more information about our privacy model and known security and privacy risks.